-- STATUS -> OCCUPIED The factory-standard Occupancy signal originates with a thermostat or other controller call for indoor fan operation at CTB terminal G. This signal passes through the Central Terminal Board's OCCUPANCY jumper to the ECONO connector and to the W7220's OCC input terminal.
-An external timeclock or relay is required to implement an Occupancy schedule on the economizer damper position. - STATUS -> MA TEMP, SETPOINTS -> MAT SET The W7220 menu parameters and labels include designations MA, MAT and Mixed Air for the economizer cooling control sensor.
+1. STATUS → OCCUPIED - The factory-standard Occupancy signal originates with a thermostat or other controller call for indoor fan operation at UCB terminal G. This signal passes through the Unit Control Board's OCCUPANCY jumper to the ECONO connector and to the W7220's OCC input terminal.
+An external timeclock or relay is required to implement an Occupancy schedule on the economizer damper position.

+2. STATUS → MA TEMP, SETPOINTS → MAT SET - The W7220 menu parameters and labels include designations MA, MAT and Mixed Air for the economizer cooling control sensor.
 On these rooftop units, the economizer control sensor is located downstream of the evaporator/indoor coil in the supply fan section where this sensor is designated as Supply Air Temperature (SAT) sensor.
-SETPOINTS -> DRYBLB SET This point is not displayed if a - SETPOINTS -> DRYBLB SET This point is not displayed if a Return Air (differential) temperature sensor or an Outdoor Air enthalpy sensor is connected. - enthalpy sensor is connected.
+SETPOINTS \rightarrow DRYBLB SET - This point is not displayed if a enthalpy sensor is connected.

+Return Air (differential) temperature sensor or an Outdoor Air

-4. SYSTEM SETUP parameters must be configured as noted for 2-Speed unit operation:
+SYSTEM SETUP parameters must be configured as noted for Multi-Speed unit operation:

-EQUIPMENT = CONV

-AUX2 I = W
+EQUIPMENT = CONV AUX2 IN = W

 FAN SPEED = 2SPEED